Table of Contents

 Before we get into family and religion, it is easier to study our education system as a social institution because we have always considered schools as an institution.
 In schools, we learn scientific knowledge, we develop skills, acquire values, have attitudes and sometimes schools help form our beliefs and habits.

-A family can be defined as people who are related to an individual because of blood, marriage, adoption or other kinds of relationships.
+A family can be defined as people who are related to an individual by blood, marriage, adoption or other kinds of relationships.
 These people teach us some values, affect our decisions and are part of our immediate support social group when we are under stress or need support, e.g. for grief over loss.

 Additionally, families can be nuclear or extended.
 A nuclear family consists of our parents, siblings and offspring.
 An extended family consists of grandparents, aunts and uncles.
 The nuclear family tends to have a larger impact on our social norms compared to the extended family.

 Additionally, the environment is known to affect our genetics through epigenetics.
 It can affect our ability to express certain genes.
 A common example is studying families who had huge stress in their lives and then to study their second or third generation to see if they still show signs of anxiety or depression.
-Surpassingly, anxiety disorders were found to be significantly more common up to the 3rd generation in these families even though their parents themselves did not experience any major stressful events in their lives.
+Suprisingly, anxiety disorders were found to be significantly more common up to the 3rd generation in these families even though their parents themselves did not experience any major stressful events in their lives.

 Religion and organized religious rituals and practices can be tracked back to the first days humanity started to emerge on earth.
 Religion and our need as humans to belong to supreme entities affect our behavior, our norms and can define our morals.